NYSE, ICE threaten to pull offices from Europe

 The Commission, meanwhile, also proposed a revamp of European Union trading rules to allow banks and brokers to clear their trades on their clearer of choice, rather than in-house at the exchange.

-Both ideas would likely hit trading volumes at companies such as ICE and Deutsche Boerse AG (DB1Gn.DE), which run big exchanges and clearinghouses.
+Both ideas would likely hit trading volumes at companies such as ICE and Deutsche Boerse AG, which run big exchanges and clearinghouses.

-At the same time, Deutsche Boerse and NYSE Euronext are in talks with European Union antitrust regulators to seal their $9 billion (5 billion pounds) merger deal, announced in February.
+At the same time, Deutsche Boerse and NYSE Euronext are in talks with European Union antitrust regulators to seal their $9 billion merger deal, announced in February.

 The two European proposals would "lead to a flight from Europe of trading, and ultimately more volatility and more fracturing of markets, and really have a lot of unintended consequences," ICE CEO Jeffrey Sprecher said on Wednesday.